 The research results might not be apparent but are easy to determine if you are on the lookout.
 If we look at the Apple TV apps section of Mac Rumors we can see that many users of the 4th generation Apple TV faced the issue with the YouTube app not disappearing video titles when a video is playing.

-Also, a glimpse of the Delta Airlines thread on FlyerTalk reveals that people have posted questions from Economy Plus seating to the Delta and American Express credit card.
+Also, a glimpse of the Delta Airlines thread on FlyerTalk reveals that people have posted questions from Economy Plus seating to the Delta and American Express credit cards.
 Evaluating such concerns could help Delta reframe the content strategy and information architecture of their mobile apps to deal with such questions upfront.

 Many forums are irrelevant as they are pertaining to a particular industry.
 But there are numerous kinds which deal in varied industries.
 Ars Technica spans across almost any traditional tech product.

-There is IGN for video games that talks anything and everything from game length to storyline to controls.
+There is IGN for video games that talk anything and everything from game length to storyline to controls.
 Remember, not every forum unfolds detailed discussions on apps, companies or websites, but each proves to be a valuable source of knowledge on what inspires and satisfies consumers in a vertical market.

 For nutrition and exercise, Bodybuilding.com’s BodySpace forum is a top online destination for users to discuss nutrition and exercise.
 Of course, not every forum offers in-depth discussions regarding specific apps, websites, or even companies, but each provides great sources of information about what motivates and interests consumers in that industry vertical.

 Multiple topics in forums can be searched for companies or even particular product threads.
 Reddit (ignore the reputation) showcases growing, interactive communities of real users discussing on valuable topics.
 Quora gives a scholarly touch to the format with many users having strong subject matter points to substantiate their expertise.